EtiTheSpirit/ThreeRingsSharp/.github/ISSUE_TEMPLATE/report-a-conversion-error.md

 - This page!
 Search for your issue first and see if it hasn't been sent by someone else yet.
 - Next Update Plans at https://github.com/EtiTheSpirit/ThreeRingsSharp/projects/3?fullscreen=true

-Ensure ...
+Ensure that ...
-- You are reporting an issue **that you noticed in your 3D modeling software.** If the error is in ThreeRingsSharp itself, use the "Report a Bug" option.
+- You are reporting an issue **that you noticed in your 3D modeling software.** If the error is in ThreeRingsSharp itself, use the "Report a Different Kind of Bug" option.

-Is your feature listed here?
-If it is, please do not submit this feature request.
+- You are on the latest version of TRS.
+If you're on an old version, this might already be fixed in a new version!

+Did someone else already report your issue?
+Don't post this.
+Upvote their report instead.
 #############################################################################